Sanotsch2003/MiPro-XG-V1/docs/GettingStarted.md

 ## Part 4: Upload the Project to the Basys 3 Board

-### Step 4.1: Synthesize the Design
+### Step 4.1: Synthesize and Implement the Design and Generate the Bitstream
-1. In Vivado, click **Run Synthesis** from the toolbar.
-2. Wait for the synthesis process to complete.

-### Step 4.2: Implement the Design
-1. After synthesis, click **Run Implementation**.
-2. Ensure that no errors are reported.

-### Step 4.3: Generate the Bitstream
 1. Click **Generate Bitstream** in the toolbar.
-2. Vivado will create a `.bit` file for programming the FPGA.
+2. Vivado will run the synthesis and implementation of the design and create a `.bit` file for programming the FPGA.

-### Step 4.4: Program the FPGA
+### Step 4.2: Program the FPGA
 1. Click **Open Hardware Manager** from the Vivado toolbar.
 2. Click **Open Target** > **Auto Connect** to detect the Basys 3 board.
 3. Select **Program Device** and choose the generated `.bit` file.